cturvey/RandomNinjaChef/uBloxSPARTN/README.md

 ## ANTENNAS
 ![alt text](beitian_all_frequency.jpg?raw=true)

-INPAQ L-BAND  1525~1559 MHz  used in u-Blox Kits
+INPAQ L-BAND  1525~1559 MHz  used in u-Blox Kits (should be around $11, Mikro-E had them closer to $60)

 ![alt text](InpaqLBand.jpg?raw=true)